Spectra

 Electromagnetic Spectrum

-Different kinds of light are distinguished by wavelength or frequency (being able to convert from on the other other very easily).
-A range of frequencies is referred to as a spectra.
-For example the spectrum of light some people can see is from about 380 nm to 780 nm and is called the visible or optical spectrum.
+Different kinds of light are distinguished by wavelength or frequency (being able to convert from one to the other very easily).
+A range of frequencies is referred to as a band.
+For example the spectrum of light some people can see is from about 380 nm to 780 nm and is called the visible or optical band.

 full spectrum